 Our marketing efforts are conducted through various means, including our customer loyalty programs and specialized marketing campaigns, such as our seasonal "Christmas Casino" event at Rising Star Casino Resort.
 We advertise through various channels, including radio, television, Internet, billboards, newspapers and magazines, direct mail, email and social media.
 We also maintain websites to inform customers about our properties and utilize social media sites to promote our brands, unique events, and special deals.
-Our customer loyalty programs include the Slipper Rewards Club, the Bronco Billy's Mile High Rewards Club, the Rising Star VIP Club, the Grand Lodge Players Advantage Club®, and the Stockman's Winner's Club.
+Our customer loyalty programs include the Slipper Rewards Club, the Bronco Billy's / Chamonix Mile High Rewards Club, the Rising Star VIP Club, the Grand Lodge Players Advantage Club, the Stockman's Winner's Club, and American Place's Legacy Rewards.
 Under these programs, customers earn points based on their volume of wagering that may be redeemed for various benefits, such as "free play," complimentary dining, and hotel stays.

-Our properties do not have coordinated loyalty programs, due to the disparate locations of our properties.
+Our properties do not have coordinated loyalty programs, due to their disparate locations.
 Instead, our loyalty programs focus on providing each casino's customers the amenities they most prefer in each market.